 Conferences and Online Education

 Listed below is a listing of seminars, didactic and online education modules that we are routinely using in our residency training.
-We are constantly revising and upgrading these whenever possible.
+We are constantly revising and upgrading these.

-This weekly seminar series is for the entire medicine residency program, and meets each Monday from 10:30-noon for interns and 1:30 to 3:30 for residents.
-It takes the place of the more conventional noon conferences, and attendance is dramatically higher than classical noon conferences.
-Residents from all clinical sites attend these seminars, which cover a broad internal medicine curriculum over the course of the year.
+The Academic Half Day takes the place of the more conventional noon conferences, and attendance is dramatically higher due to its protected nature.
+Residents from all clinical sites attend these seminars, which cover a broad internal medicine curriculum months.
 It is a great opportunity for socializing among residents and faculty.
-Lunch is provided.
+Lunch or breakfast is provided.

-Each site has its version of Morning Report, where Chief Residents moderate a case discussion on common and uncommon medical cases,with faculty participation.
+Each site has its version of Morning Report, where Chief Residents moderate a case discussion on common and uncommon medical cases with faculty participation.
+We emphasize the process of clinical reasoning using problem representation, illness scripts, and analytical modes of evaluating cases.

 Morbidity, Mortality, Quality and Safety Conference (monthly)